 We recommend buying the shortest length kayak possible you are happy with.
 There are several shorter kayaks available today, some even with skegs for tracking well in lakes while also able to be used in rivers.
 Kayaks with rear rudders load bow down in the stainless guards.
 We suggest that you measure your RV's height and consider that when purchasing your kayaks.

 For Class A RV’s - recommended kayak length: 12'

-For Class B RV’s - maximum kayak length recommended: 10'
+For Class B RV’s - kayak length recommended: 10'

 For Class C RV’s - kayak length recommended: 11 1/2'

 Fifth Wheel Trailer - kayak length recommended is 11 1/2' & weight not over 70 lbs each.

 Will the Rack fit my RV?RV Kayak Rack shaft lengths are varied based on your order specs you provide.
 This allows for RV accessories such as ladders, spare tires, bumper styles, etc. Each RV Kayak Rack is made to fit your RV.
-These racks will carry two 50 lb kayaks and two bikes on 5th wheel trailers with heavy duty frame mounted receivers designed to carry the weight.
+These racks will carry two 65 lb kayaks and two bikes on 5th wheel trailers with heavy duty frame mounted receivers designed to carry the weight.
 Emergency windows should not be blocked from opening enough to escape.
 We encourage you to call us for customized features if you have any special cargo and questions.

-Towing while carrying cargo with a dual hitch may not be legal in some states.
-You cannot tow directly from the RV Kayak Rack.
+Towing while carrying cargo with a dual hitch is legal in some states.
+You cannot tow directly from or off of the RV Kayak Rack.
 The dual hitch extension bar is for use with flat towing TOW Bars only.
-The dual hitch extension bars are a solid shaft custom made dual hitch extension bar manufactured by us is needed and made using a solid 2" bar for strength.
+The dual hitch extension bars are a solid shaft custom made dual hitch extension found on our accessory page.
+It is needed and made using a solid 2" bar for strength.
 This is for TOW bars only that do not add tongue weight on the hitch...
 Please follow all of your RV manufacturer's recommendations regarding your RV towing ability and Hitch strength and capability.
 It is NOT recommended to tow any type of Trailer that adds any downward force on the hitch receiver while using extension bars.
 Severe damage can occur on your hitch if you do this.